Advising Resources for Students

 If your cumulative GPA drops below the good standing requirement, you will be placed on academic warning.
 Following an academic warning, if you do not meet the specified GPA requirements, you will be placed on academic probation.
 You will be placed on academic suspension if your GPA still does not meet the GPA requirements following probation.
 You will receive an email notification when you have been placed on academic warning, probation, or suspension.
 Use the charts found on this page to help you determine your academic standing based on the unit in which you are currently enrolled.

 The University catalog is the official source for all degree program and academic requirements as well as institutional policies and procedures.
 It is the document of authority for all students.
 The program requirements listed in the catalog supersede any information which may be contained in the bulletin of any school or department.

 View a listing of all of the degrees and certificates offered at the University of Louisville.

 Still undecided on a major?
 Minor?
 Thinking of changing your major?
-Make plans to attend the annual University of Louisville Majors Fair event in the Spring.
+Make plans to attend the annual University of Louisville Majors Fair event in the Fall.
 The Majors Fair provides students with an opportunity to meet with faculty and professional advisors to discuss a variety of possible majors as well as many available career opportunities connected to each major.